Should I upgrade or buy a new computer?

 In the past a new computer could cost as much as an inexpensive car.
 However today, the cost of a new computer has dramatically decreased and depending on what you need out of the computer may or may not justify the purchase of a new computer.
 Below is a listing of different upgrade options and why you may or may not want to upgrade.

 A memory upgrade is one upgrade that can really affect the overall performance of your computer.
-Increasing the computers memory can help increase the speed of a computer and help with the load times of many of your programs.
-In addition to being an effective upgrade it's an affordable and often easy and fast upgrade.
+Increasing the computers memory can help increase the speed of a computer, help with the load times, and is an affordable and often easy upgrade.

-If your computer could use a small performance boost and your computer has less than 1GB of memory this can be an effective upgrade and you may want to do this instead of purchasing a new computer.
+If your computer could use a small performance boost and it has less than 1GB of memory, this can be a highly impactful upgrade.

 Video card upgrade